 What Is Wrongful Death?

-Wrongful death is a legal term to describe what is usually one of two claims that surviving family members can bring when there is a fatal accident.
-The lion’s share of cases our lawyers handle are from medical malpractice, motor vehicle accident, or defective product.
+Wrongful death is mostly what it sounds like.
+It is a legal term to describe what is usually one of two claims that surviving family members can bring when there is a fatal accident.
+The lion’s share of cases our lawyers handle are from medical malpractice, motor vehicle accidents, or defective products.

 A wrongful death civil case is a legal action brought under the Maryland wrongful death statute.
 The case is brought on behalf of the survivors (e.g., surviving spouse, children, parents, etc.) of a decedent on their own behalf for the loss of their loved one.